 Since Gamers are required to make a quick decision while they play the game, therefore many of them prefer to disable the Enhanced Pointer Precision feature as it makes slow mouse movements very smooth and that makes the pointer move slower.

 Gamers can have more control over their mouse and other pointing devices with this feature disabled.
 It might be difficult for you to play with the mouse without this feature enabled but soon you will be adjusted to the new speed of the mouse pointer.
-This is the reason why most of the gamers prefer to turn off pointer precision while playing games because this lets them have entire control over the mouse pointer and play the game better without allowing Windows software to add its own calculations to the mouse pointers.
+This is the reason why most gamers prefer to turn off pointer precision while playing games because this lets them have entire control over the mouse pointer and play the game better without allowing Windows software to add its own calculations to the mouse pointers.

 If you want to disable the Pointer precision, here is how you can do it.